V&A Innovate: EAT – what we eat, how and where it comes from.

 Download guidance on delivering EAT in the classroom, including activity ideas inspired by objects from our collections:

 What if we found an edible replacement for plastic bottles?
 Curator May Rosenthal-Sloan shares how the team at Notpla are making packaging more sustainable.

 What can we learn from how we packaged food in the past?
 Curator May Rosenthal-Sloan explores why we packaged fruit in paper wrappers when we started transporting it from abroad.

-FOOD: Bigger than the Plate is a bold exhibition that explores current experiments at every stage of the food system – from compost to table.
+FOOD: Bigger than the Plate was a bold exhibition exploring current experiments at every stage of the food system – from compost to table.